-- Clean, potable water free of corrosive chemicals, sand, dirt, and other contaminates. - Inlet water temperatures above 32°F (0°C), but not exceeding 120°F (49°C). - DO NOT reverse the HOT and COLD water connections.
+Clean, potable water free of corrosive chemicals, sand, dirt, or other contaminates.

+Inlet water temperatures above 32°F (0°C), but not exceeding 120°F (49°C).

+DO NOT reverse the HOT and COLD water connections.

-- DO NOT connect this water heater to water lines previously used for space heating.
-All water piping and components shall be suitable for potable water. - With recommended water quality (See chart above).
+DO NOT connect this heater to water lines previously used for space heating.
+All water piping and components shall be suitable for potable water.

+With recommended water quality (See chart above).